glaciers-in-archives/snowman/README.md

 ##### Query

-Snowman provides a `query` function which allows for the issuing of SPARQL queries or parameterized SPARQL queries during rendering.
+Snowman provides a `query` function that allows for the issuing of SPARQL queries or parameterized SPARQL queries during rendering.
 The function takes two inputs.
 The first is the name of the query, and the second, optionally, is a string value to inject into the query.
 The location for the injected string is set with `{{.}}`.

 ```
 {{ $sparql_result := query "name_of_parameterized_query.rq" $var }}